jaanikaukonen/jaanikaukonen/README.md

 ## Hi there, I'm Jaani.
 Good to see you here 👋

 ### I'm a developer who is passioned about code functionality and also the overall design and user experience of the product
-- 👨🏼‍🎓 I’m currently a Bachelor's degree student of Information and Communication Technologies at Metropolia University of Applied Sciences
+- 👨🏼‍🎓 I’m a Bachelor's degree student of Information and Communication Technologies at Metropolia University of Applied Sciences
 - 💻 I’m currently learning more about web technologies and mobile solutions
 - 🕵🏼 I’m looking for open junior software engineer positions
 - 💪 2021 Goals: Learn at least one new programming language and get familiar with blockchain technologies